UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 - libudev
 - libusb

-These dependencies are installed on MacOSX by installing the XCode Developer Tools.
+These dependencies are installed on MacOS by installing the XCode Developer Tools.
 For Linux, the example ubuntu installation command for additional deps is:

 ```bash
 sudo apt-get update && sudo apt-get install -y libudev-dev libusb-1.0-0-dev